-- .2 Where a two storey dwelling is proposed, the upper storey must extend for at least 50% of the total width of the dwelling (including the garage and verandahs) as viewed from all street frontage. - .3 Site coverage, as specified for each lot type in Table 1, is defined as that portion of a site covered by a building (including garages), fixed structure, or outdoor storage area, but not including unroofed parking areas and roof eaves.
+.1 Site coverage, as specified for each lot type in Table 1, is defined as that portion of a site covered by a building (including garages), fixed structure, or outdoor storage area, but not including unroofed parking areas and roof eaves.
 Pergolas, gazebos, verandahs, shade structures and other leisure and recreational purpose areas (whether fully roofed or not) are included in site coverage.
 Except for Premium Traditional lots, the above semi-enclosed outdoor structures are permitted to a further maximum building site coverage of 10% of the total lot area.

-8.1.4 Building Setbacks
+8.1.8 Building Setbacks